'Zola' stars and director on making one of the summer's wildest films - KESQ

 What follows is as funny as it can be scary and includes everything from “hoeism” to kidnapping.

-And while Zola is completely the sun around which the whole crazy galaxy revolves, Paige gets to be more of a straight man to Riley’s buffonery.
+And while Zola is completely the sun around which the whole crazy galaxy revolves, Paige gets to be more of a straight man to Riley’s buffoonery.

 “You can’t have two clowns in comedy,” Paige said.
 “We don’t need that.”